nspcc-dev/neo-go/docs/consensus.md

 This command will create and send appropriate transaction to the network and you should then wait for it to settle in a block.
 If all goes well it'll end with "HALT" state and your registration will be completed.
-You can use `query tx` command to see transaction status or `getnextblockvalidators` to see if your candidate was added.
+You can use `query tx` command to see transaction status or `query candidates` to see if your candidate was added.

 ### Voting

 After registration completion if you own some NEO you can also vote for your candidate to help it become CN and receive additional voter GAS.
-To do that you need to know the public key of your candidate, which can either be seen in `getnextblockvalidators` RPC call output or extracted from wallet `wallet dump-keys` command:
+To do that you need to know the public key of your candidate, which can either be seen in `query candidates` command output or extracted from wallet `wallet dump-keys`
+command:

 ```
 $ neo-go wallet dump-keys -w wallet.json